QuaSi-Software/Documentation/docs/resie_input_file_format.md

     "step_info_interval": 500
 },
 ```
+* `base_path`: (Optional) If given, this path will be used as the base path for all relative paths used in the config file.
+If not given it defaults to the current working directory for the Julia process running ReSiE, which in almost all cases is the directory from which ReSiE is started.
 * `csv_output_file` (`String`): (Optional) File path to where the CSV output will be written.
 Defaults to `./output/out.csv`.
 * `csv_time_unit` (`String`): Time unit for the time stamp of the CSV file.
 Has to be one of: `seconds`, `minutes`, `hours`, `date`.
 Defaults to `date`.
 * `csv_output_keys` (`Union{String, Dict{String, List{String}}}`): Specifications for CSV output file.
 See [section "Output specification (CSV-file)"](resie_input_file_format.md#output-specification-csv-file) for details.